GoogleCloudPlatform/cloud-sdk-docker/README.md

 ### Identifying Vulnerabilities

-If you or your organization have detected vulnerabilities within any of the Cloud CLI Docker Images, please [file a bug](https://issuetracker.google.com/issues/new?component=187143) that contains the type of each vulnerability and the location within the image where each is present.
+If you or your organization have detected vulnerabilities within any of the Cloud CLI Docker Images, please [file a bug.](https://issuetracker.google.com/issues/new?component=187143) Your bug must contain the type of each vulnerability and the **exact location within the image where each is present**.
+Vulnerabilities within base OS images will not be addressed beyond ensuring the Cloud CLI Docker images are using recent, stable releaeses of Debian or Alpine Linux.

 ### Pinning version